M-Nelyubov/Software-Installers/README.md

 4. Run the PowerShell scripts for the software you want to install
     - e.g. `.\applications\install-nodeJs.ps1`
 5. Wait for the installation to complete
-6. Test the installation to make sure it worked
+6. You're done!
+Run the installed software to make sure everything is working as desired.
-    - e.g. `node --version` will return the latest version of node.js if it was successfully installed

 ## Error Handling